 If you have the ball and have no support, or even sometimes with support, and an enemy brawler comes to you, you can pass the ball right to them.
 Especially if you have an AoE super.

-They can’t defend themselves with the ball, and you can rain hell on them then get the ball right back.
+They can’t defend themselves while having the ball, and you can rain hell on them then get the ball right back.

 Of course, this is risky, and does not work in every situation.
 Logic must be applied here.